-How to Improve Team Dynamics Through the ComputerBy Courtney Godfrey, Senior Client Experience Leader
+How to Improve Team Dynamics Through the ComputerBy Courtney Godfrey, Senior Client & Team Experience Leader

 The 1992 USA Men’s Olympic basketball team is known globally as the Dream Team.
 This team was made up of some of the best players in the history of the sport: Michael Jordan, Scottie Pippen, Magic Johnson, Charles Barkley, and Larry Bird.
 While the team was made up of talented individuals, just bringing these top players together did not automatically equate to team success.